therealadeel/tetragon/contrib/control-plane-client/IMPLEMENTATION.md

 The client reports "degraded" if any policy has:
 - `state != "TP_STATE_ENABLED"` (protobuf enum string)
-- Non-empty `error` field

 Otherwise, reports "healthy".
+Policy `error` strings are logged for diagnostics but do not change the overall status unless the state transitions away from `TP_STATE_ENABLED`.

 ## Files Status